Having a small backyard doesn’t mean you can’t create an amazing space for entertaining friends and family.

-These tiny backyard ideas help you make the most of your outdoor space without draining your wallet.
-From clever seating arrangements to space-saving decorative touches, there are plenty of ways to create a backyard that feels both cozy and open.
+These tiny backyard ideas will help you make the most of your outdoor space without draining your wallet.

 A built-in bench gives you smart seating in your tiny backyard without hogging space.
 Build one along a wall or fence to open up your area.